Please note: a valid prescription is required for all prescription medication.

 Authoritative Sources

-Official prescribing information provides approved use and safety details: BOSULIF Full Prescribing Information.
+Official prescribing information provides approved use, dosing framework, safety warnings, adverse reactions, interactions, and monitoring details: BOSULIF Full Prescribing Information.

-Mayo Clinic patient drug information summarizes common precautions: Bosutinib Oral Route.
+Mayo Clinic patient drug information summarizes practical precautions and patient-facing safety points for bosutinib: Bosutinib Oral Route.

 This content is for informational purposes only and is not a substitute for professional medical advice.